 With BookBub Ads, authors and publishers can promote any book to BookBub’s millions of power readers at any time.
 While this is a valuable audience of book buyers to begin with, BookBub Ads’ targeting options let advertisers refine their audience even further.

-There are four targeting options available: author interest, category interest, retailer preference, and region.
+There are five targeting options available: reading format, author interest, category interest, retailer preference, and region.
 You can use any combination of these on a single campaign.
 But how can you best use these targeting options to reach the right audience for your marketing goals — and make the most of your ad spend?

-Here are seven ideas for targeting readers using BookBub Ads:
+Here are nine ideas for targeting readers using BookBub Ads!

 1. Target readers interested in the promoted book’s author

 Target readers interested in the author of the ebook or audiobook you’re promoting to reach an engaged audience who is highly likely to click and purchase.
 When you target by author, the potential audience is larger than just an author’s followers — it also includes any member who has clicked on that authors’ previous Featured Deals (or Chirp Deals, if you’re targeting Chirp members!), bookmarked their books, or otherwise expressed interest in the author.
 Promoting to an established fan base is a particularly effective strategy for preorders, new releases, and full-priced books.